sonth96/kaynswap/README.md

 pancake => when you want to swap from aToken -> bToken ( not BNB, but WBNB is okay)

+uniswap => when you want to swap from aToken -> bToken ( not BNB, but WBNB is okay)

+- pancake and uniswap currently support BNB chain only

 ### Improvements